baiyueh/PANINIpy/paper/paper.md

 Modules can be flexibly added to the package as needed.
 All modules take as input a standard representation of a network (either as an edgelist or an adjacency list in Python).
 The existing modules at the time of this publication are:

-- **hypergraph_binning**: Methods for identifying MDL-optimal temporally contiguous partitions of event data between distinct node sets (e.g. users and products).
-Utilizes method of [@Kirkley2024HypergraphBinning].
+- **hypergraph_binning** [@Kirkley2024HypergraphBinning]: Methods for identifying MDL-optimal temporally contiguous partitions of event data between distinct node sets (e.g. users and products).
-- **population_clustering**: Methods for performing clustering of observed network populations, multilayer network layers, or temporal networks.
-Utilizes method of [@Kirkley2023PopulationClustering].
-Also includes method for generating synthetic network populations using the method of [@young2022clustering].
+- **population_clustering** [@Kirkley2023PopulationClustering]: Methods for performing clustering of observed network populations, multilayer network layers, or temporal networks.
+Also includes method for generating synthetic network populations [@young2022clustering].
-- **distributional_regionalization**: Methods for performing MDL-based regionalization on distributional (e.g. census) data over space.
-Utilizes method of [@Kirkley2022DistributionalRegionalization].
+- **distributional_regionalization** [@Kirkley2022DistributionalRegionalization]: Methods for performing MDL-based regionalization on distributional (e.g. census) data over space.
-- **hub_identification**: Methods for inferring hub nodes in a network using different information theoretic criteria.
-Utilizes method of [@Kirkley2024HubIdentification].
+- **hub_identification** [@Kirkley2024HubIdentification]: Methods for inferring hub nodes in a network using different information theoretic criteria.
-- **community_regionalization**: Perform contiguous regionalization of spatial network data, applicable to a wide class of community detection objectives.
-Utilizes method of [@MorelBalbiKirkley2024CommunityRegionalization].
+- **community_regionalization** [@MorelBalbiKirkley2024CommunityRegionalization]: Perform contiguous regionalization of spatial network data, applicable to a wide class of community detection objectives.
-- **network_backbones**: Perform global and local network backboning for a weighted network.
-Utilizes method of [@kirkley2024fastnonparametricinferencenetwork].
+- **network_backbones** [@kirkley2024fastnonparametricinferencenetwork]: Perform global and local network backboning for a weighted network.

 Please refer to the [documentation](https://paninipy.readthedocs.io/en/latest/) for details on the methodology, implementation, and usage for each module.